google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 * Be launched in full-screen mode on Android with no URL bar
 * Control the screen orientation for optimal viewing
 * Define a "splash screen" launch experience and theme color for the site
-* Track whether you're launched from the home screen or URL bar
+* Track whether you launched from the home screen or URL bar

 Create a file named `manifest.json` in your `work` folder and copy/paste the following contents: